cloudfoundry/loggregator-release/README.md

 Loggregator allows users to:

 1. Tail their application logs.
-1. Dump a recent set of application logs (where recent is on the order of an hour).
+1. Dump a recent set of application logs (where recent is a configurable number of log packets).
 1. Continually drain their application logs to 3rd party log archive and analysis services.

 ### Usage

+First, make sure you're using the new [golang based CF CLI](https://github.com/cloudfoundry/cli).
+Once that's installed:

 ```
 cf logs [--app=APP_NAME] [--recent]